tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Oracle WebLogic Server Resource Management

 This plug-in provides steps to support automated deployment of various WebLogic server resources, such as connection factories, quotas, templates, queues, JDBC data sources, file stores, and subdeployments.
 Each step is self-contained.
+That is, connection credentials that are required to connect to the WebLogic server is contained in each step.
+All Step properties include location information for the following required files:

 ---